franchesoni/jupyter_segmentation/README.md

 - Examples

 ## Installation instructions
-This project requires Python>=3.9, npm and nodejs.
+This project requires Python>=3.9, npm and nodejs (LTS, version 16).
 Their installation is on you.

 If you want to create a fresh new virtual environment, open a terminal in this same place (ipyfan). run (from inside ipyfan): `bash install.sh`.